villhei/elixirtut/elixir_web/app/chapters/processes.md

 ## Process links with `spawn_link/1`

 The Erlang virtual machine supports a concept called process link.
 A link between the process is a relationship between processes that change the behavior in case of crashes.
 In case of a crash a linked child process will bring down the parent process.
-Also in the case of a parent failure, the link also causes the child process to die.
+Also in the case of a parent failure, the link also causes the child processes to die.

 This behavior is a useful property with links, when we take dependencies between processes in to consideration.
 If a process dies, it's a good idea to kill the processes that depend on it rather than resolving the potentially missing dependencies manually.
 An alternative to manual resolving is just to restart the whole process tree or group.
 This is a part of the let-it-die, or fail fast philosophy of both Erlang and Elixir.